amaloy/amaloy.github.io/kubernetes-minimalist-cd.md

 ```
 Here's what's changed:

-* Before there was only 1 replica, but most cases would likely have more, so now there's 3.
+* Before there was only 1 replica, but most real cases would have more, so now there's 3.
 * The Deployment has a customized [RollingUpdate strategy](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment):
   * `maxUnavailable: 0` means that we don't want any of the old Pods to go away until there are new ones that are available.
-  * `maxSurge: 100%` means that 3 Pods of the new version will be brought up even while there are 3 Pods of the old version (for a max total of 6 Pods).
+  * `maxSurge: 100%` means that all the new Pods can be brought up even while all of the old Pods are still running (for a max total of 6 Pods).
 * `minReadySeconds: 10` means that the new Pods won't be considered available until they've been [ready](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes) for 10 seconds.
+For this period of time traffic will go to both versions.

 Save the new YAML contents and deploy the application again:
 ```
 kubectl apply -f my-cd-app.yaml
 ```

-Additionally because we have multiple pods we'll want to create a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/) to route traffic to all of them:
+Additionally because we have multiple pods we'll want to create a Kubernetes [Service](https://kubernetes.io/docs/concepts/services-networking/service/), which will route traffic to the Pods only when they're [ready](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes) (i.e. not in the process of starting or stopping):
 ```
 kubectl expose deployment my-cd-app --type=NodePort --port=8080
 ```
 We've used a NodePort here, but use whatever's appropriate for your case.
-Make sure you can access the application if you want to check the results in your web browser.
+Make sure you can access the application if you want to check the results in your web browser again.

 Run `kubectl get pods -w` in a terminal so we can see what happens upon deployment of the new version.